Start page

 … as you know, the Khazar problem is one of the most difficult, primarily because the sources written in different languages are very poor, heterogeneous, and often hardly authentic (quoted from GOLDEN PETER 2005: 29)

-The very variety of historical sources clearly indicates the universality of the Khazar problem (ZAJĄCZKOWSKI ANANIASZ.
+The very variety of historical sources indicates the universality of the Khazar problem (ZAJĄCZKOWSKI ANANIASZ.
 1947: 1).
 From the available documents, we can conclude that the multinational Khazar Khaganate, in which the Khazars played the leading role, was for 350 years one of the strongest empires of Eurasia in the first millennium of our era.
 And this fact for two hundred years has attracted the attention of many researchers, the general state of their work is determined by the following words:

 Even a quick glance at this field of research will show that scientists are far from unanimous on many fundamental issues, although I believe there are also large areas of research in which agreement has been reached (GOLDEN PETER.
 2005: 30 )